MINGJINGTAI/ubin-quorum/README.md

 $ screen node index.js

 ```
+Do note that usage of "screen" is not mandatory.
+The alternative is to open more ssh sessions.

 ### 2. Configure coordinating node
 1\.
 Identify the coordinator node, this is the node that all the participating nodes will join.
 This is the MAS Regulator node for Project Ubin - in this guide it will be named " nx01".

+Example 1:
 ```sh
 # Quorum Network Manager open, proceed only if ip address available.
 # Type in the server name for the nodeName in the four character, this is only used for reference